open-ephys-plugins/ephys-socket/README.md

 ## Header

 Each packet of data must contain a header with information about the data.
-Each header should contain six variables that use 4 bytes each, for a total of 24 bytes.
+Each header should contain six variables, 5 of which use 4 bytes and 1 that uses 2 bytes, for a total of 22 bytes.
 More detailed information can be found [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Ephys-Socket.html).

 ```
 | Offset | Number of Bytes | Bit Depth | Element Size | Number of Channels | Number of Bytes |